Manage Your Account Settings

 If you subscribe to views or receive data-driven alerts, the related email account appears on the Account Settings page.
 Enter the new email address in the Email text box, and then click Save Changes.

-If your site is not set up for single sign-on, your Tableau Online display name and password are based on your TableauID account.
-Your TableauID allows access to Tableau Online, the Tableau website, the Customer Portal, and other resources.
+If your site is not set up for single sign-on, your Tableau Cloud display name and password are based on your TableauID account.
+Your TableauID allows access to Tableau Cloud, the Tableau website, the Customer Portal, and other resources.

 If you forgot your password

-To reset your password, go to https://online.tableau.com, click Forgot password, and enter the email address you use to sign in to Tableau Online.
+To reset your password, go to https://online.tableau.com, click Forgot password, and enter the email address you use to sign in to Tableau Cloud.
 Then follow the instructions in the email you receive.

 Open your Account Settings page, and click Change Password.